iagonuvem/webanalytics-test/README.md

-# webanalytics-test
-Technical Test for Web Analytics Dev Role
+# Web Analytics Dev Test

+Each exercise code is at the respective .js file.

+You could also open the index.html and debug yourself.